-Fall weather brings amazing snorkeling and paddling opportunities!
+End of summer weather brings amazing snorkeling and paddling opportunities!
 Kayak in the harbor in Adventure Science and snorkel to see the life below!
-Consider the science behind the adventure while delving into concepts like buoyancy, brackish ecosystems, and seasonal changes!
+Consider the science behind the adventure while delving into concepts like buoyancy, brackish ecosystems and seasonal changes!

 Simply use simple machines to sail!
 Explore the basics of sailing a small keelboat in a setting that also works with team building.
 Work with your team to rig, steer and navigate safely aboard a keelboat.
 This is a great class for individuals or groups of friends.
 An instructor is on board the whole time teaching how to sail this small keelboat.

-Aquaponic Designs: Work in teams to engineer a prototype aquaponics system.
-Construct an aquatic flow system, balance water inputs, and outputs through a series of components, understand the dynamic forces that work to keep fish and plants flourishing in an aquaponics system and make connections with nutrient cycles.
+Work in teams to engineer a prototype aquaponics system.
+Construct an aquatic flow system, balance water inputs and outputs through a series of components, understand the dynamic forces that work to keep fish and plants flourishing in an aquaponics system, and make connections with nutrient cycles.
 Be introduced to some current aquaponic ventures to gain inspiration and to compare and contrast your newly designed models.

 Wind is dynamic!
 Explore how wind is formed, determine its trends and patterns and identify how it affects our sails and earth.
 Learn the basics of sailing a small keelboat in a setting that also works with team building.
 This is a great class for individuals or groups of friends.
 An instructor is on board the whole time teaching how to sail this small keelboat.

 Class Date: April 22nd, 2020 | 9:00 am-12:00 pm or 1:00 am-4:00 pm